 Gathering seeds from your garden may seem tedious, but it is so much easier and faster than you might think.

-Below you will learn all of my tips and tricks that will make the process go smoothly, and leave you with plenty of viable seeds with very little effort.
+In this comprehensive guide for collecting your own seeds, you will learn all of my tips and tricks.
+This will make the process go smoothly, and leave you with plenty of viable seeds with very little effort.